emartisoft/amiget/README.md

 ```bash
 amiget -D
 ```
-You can use this command to download the same package again.
+You can also use this command to download the same package again.
 You can also use it to resume the download if you interrupted it with `CTRL-C`.

 Or you downloaded the package but want to view the readme file:
 ```bash
 amiget -R
 ```
 The package you are looking for may not have been published in the last 30 days.
 What to do?
-To search for demo packs for parties from 1992, enter this:
+For example: To search for demo packs for parties from 1992, enter this:
 ```bash
 amiget -s demo party 92
 ```